 - How often are people clicking promoted results?

 This collection of reports should provide suitable information for site users.
-But for those that are looking for some additional insight, users can run detailed usage reports to answer questions about how users are accessing a site with greater accuracy.
+For those looking for some additional insight, users can run detailed usage reports to answer questions about how users are accessing a site with greater accuracy.
 This may be more beneficial for certain users, as Usage Summary reports offer a broader insight into site activity.

 A summary of the number of visits, hits, total hits, and download size on your site per month, week, or day.